zhampu/Halftoner/README.md

  ## NOTES

- Do not go crazy on the amount on the steps or you the program will crash
+ Do not go crazy on the amount on the steps or the program will crash

  TO-DO